ProtocolPav/everthorn.net/README.md

-# Everthorn.net
-The hub for all that is Everthorn.

-Everthorn.net is the main website for Everthorn, hosting different pages such as the guidelines and also the everthorn Wiki, where people can write pages and tell stories
+# The code for the Everthorn Website